Pharmaceutical Industry Funding of Anti-homeopathy Skeptic Groups Uncovered

 You quote us as saying that Sense About Science “received over 35% of its donation funding from the pharmaceutical industry between 2004 and 2009”, but then refer only to funding “from pharmaceutical companies”.
 As a result of the investigation following your email, we have found that our original claim about Sense About Science’s funding was too conservative.
 In fact Sense About Science appears to have received an average of 42.3% of its total income between 2004 and 2010 from pharmaceutical companies or organisations clearly linked to the pharmaceutical industry.
 In 2006, the year [the anti-homeopathy] ‘Sense About Homeopathy’ was published, there was a huge leap in such funding, from £37,300 (36.9% of total income) to £102,165 (51.2% of total income).
 Full details are included in Appendix 1.

-The Canadian skeptic organization called Centre for Inquiry, which is another anti-homeopathy skeptic group, is almost entirely funded by a director of a pharmaceutical company.
-They have initiated a law suit against a homeopathic manufacturer and retail pharmacy selling homeopathic remedies.
+The Canadian and USA skeptic organization called Centre for Inquiry, which is another anti-homeopathy skeptic group, is almost entirely funded by a director of a pharmaceutical company.
+They initiated a law suit against a homeopathic manufacturer and retail pharmacy selling homeopathic remedies which was unsuccessful.
+Now they are attempting to block the sale of homeopathic remedies in pharmacies.

 Both groups are attempting to stop consumers’ choice of alternative health modalities and stop the sale of homeopathic remedies.